Regularization versus renormalization: Why are Casimir energy differences so often finite?: Equality between leading Seeley--DeWitt coefficients

 \subsection{Hollow spheres}

-We are now working with QED in flat spacetime with thin spherical boundaries.
+Let us now consider gauge-fixed QED in flat spacetime with thin spherical boundaries.
 The idea is to understand as much as we can regarding Boyer's calculation~\cite{Boyer:1968}, but without explicit computation.
-(We shall assume 3+1 dimensions.)
+(We shall of course work in 3+1 dimensions.)